pradeep-tiwari/girgit-validator/README.md

 - You do not want to maintain your own validations
 - Your project requires few basic to advanced validations
 - You wish to start using a lightweight library within no time
-- You are interested in learning some of the magic that few big frameworks or libraries perform behing the scenes
+- You are interested in learning some of the magic that few big frameworks or libraries perform behind the scenes

 ### Requirements
 This library has been tested with PHP version 5.6 & 7.
 It relies on PSR-4 standards based composer autloader.